aesteve/quarkus-testresources-reproducer/README.md

 `The test resource has been started 1 times` should not appear in the logs.

 Note: the same happens within IntelliJIDEA since I'm using the Gradle runner to run the tests (I guess it's the default).

+=> That's where it gets problematic in real life for us: we have a lot of unit tests, and just a few ones actually needing testcontainers to be started / stopped.

+It's a pain to wait for testcontainers to be started (and a huge waste of resources...) just to check that some endpoints are running, that JWT is properly set up, etc. etc.
+Especially when we're running tests from the IDE.
+In the development process, we'll be running tests from the IDE, and don't really want Testcontainers to start every time we're running very simple tests.